BLKSerene/Wordless/doc/doc_eng.md

     The number of token types divided by the number of tokens in each file.

 - **3.1.15 Type-token Ratio (Standardized)**<br>
     Standardized type-token ratio.
 Each file is divided into several sub-sections with each one consisting of 1000 tokens by default and type-token ratios are calculated for each part.
 The standardized type-token ratio of each file is then averaged out over all sub-sections.
-You can change the number of tokens in each sub-section via **Generation Settings → Base of standardized type-token ratio**.
+You can change the number of tokens in each sub-section via **Menu → Preferences → Settings → Tables → Profiler → Number of tokens in each section when calculating standardized type-token ratio**.

     The last section is discarded if the number of tokens in it is smaller than the base of standardized type-token ratio in order to prevent the result from being affected by outliers (extreme values).